ARTICLE CATEGORIES

 IMPORTANT!
 Check the region and country of origin.
 You want tea grown a safe distance away from the Fukushima Daiichi nuclear power plant in Japan.

-Organic Unsweetened Almond or Coconut Milk Beverage: This keeps our drink free from inflammatory dairy and creams it up beautifully with delicious dairy substitutes.
+Organic Unsweetened Almond or Coconut Milk Beverage: This keeps our drink free from dairy and creams it up beautifully with delicious dairy substitutes.
 This type of beverage is usually labeled “creamer” at the grocery store.
 I prefer a blend that uses half coconut milk and half almond milk.

 Whatever brand you choose, make sure you’ve grabbed the unsweetened variety.
 Surprisingly, almond milk can have hidden sugars!